 Tree Trunk: Turn work.
 Sl st into first DC.
 Ch 3.
 DC in the next 3 DC stitches.
 Turn so that the front of the tree is facing you.
 Ch 2 (counts as the first SC).
 SC in the next three DC stitches of the previous row and top loop of starting ch.
 Finish off and weave the yarn end into the back of the tree.

 After you accumulate your little stack of trees, it’s time to assemble the garland.
-You’ll need 9 trees (you could also use 11 if you want them closer — up to you).
+You’ll need 9 trees (you could also use 11 if you want them closer — that’s up to you).
 You’ll need 9 (or 11) 7ish-inches x 1/2 inch pieces of homespun fabric.
 And you’ll need your jute.

 Take a piece of fabric and form a loop.
 Stick the bottom of the loop through the topmost hole in your tree (1).
 Lay the jute over the two fabric ends (2).
 Pull the ends through that loop (3).
 Then just tighten up the knot until your tree is securely attached to the jute (4).